 The first meeting of the Constituent Assembly was held on December 9, 1946.
 The first president of the Constituent Assembly was Dr Sachidanand Sinha.

 The elections for the first Constituent Assembly were held in July 1946.
 Initially, it had 389 members.

 The Draft of the Indian Constitution was presented in October 1947.
 The President of the Drafting Committee was Bhim Rao Ambedkar.

-The total time consumed to prepare the draft was 2 years, 11 months, 18 days.
-A total of 11 meetings was held for this.
+The total time consumed to prepare the draft was 2 years, 11 months, and 18 days.
+A total of 11 meetings were held for this.